-TC Transcontinental Printing offers to its customers a complete line of specialized services for the production of printed material, from the beginning to the end of the graphical production line, including services related to retail and newspapers, magazines and books, marketing products, premedia and distribution.
+TC Transcontinental Printing offers to its customers a complete line of specialized services for the production of printed material, from the beginning to the end of the graphical production line, including services related to retail and newspapers, magazines and books, marketing products, premedia and distribution across a national network of 13 plants.

-Retail and Newspaper
+Retail and Newspapers

 TC Transcontinental Printing is among the largest printers of retail flyers in Canada.
-We offer retailers a variety of formats including tabloid, broadsheet, maxitabloid, minitabloid, and magazine/catalogue formats.
+We offer retailers a variety of formats including tabloid, broadsheet, maxitabloid, minitabloid, and magazine/catalogue formats and launched in certain parts of Canada a new product, raddar TM , a leaflet that combines flyers from various retailers into a single printed product.

 As one of the largest printers of newspapers in Canada, we provide newspaper publishers with a unique range of print solutions.
-Newspapers are printed in four plants located in four provinces of Canada that are specialized in printing both newspapers and flyers.
-We print more than 175 newspapers across Canada, including 13 paid dailies.
+Newspapers are printed in four provinces of Canada.
+We print more than 65 newspapers across Canada, including 14 paid dailies.

 In the midst of a difficult advertising market, we offer a unique newspaper printing outsourcing model.
 Our innovative solution helps newspaper publishers increase efficiency.
-We print, among others, the Toronto Star, The Waterloo Region Record, The Peterborough Examiner and the Hamilton Spectator newspapers, for Metroland Media Group Ltd., The Globe and Mail newspaper, for The Globe and Mail Inc., and The Gazette, Calgary Herald, the Calgary Sun, The Vancouver Sun and the National Post newspapers, for Postmedia Network Inc.
+We print, among others, the Toronto Star, The Waterloo Region Record, The Peterborough Examiner and the Hamilton Spectator newspapers, for Metroland Media Group Ltd., The Globe and Mail newspaper, for The Globe and Mail Inc., and The Gazette, Calgary Herald, the Calgary Sun, The Vancouver Sun, The Province and the National Post newspapers, for Postmedia Network Inc.